Types of Medical Assistant Certifications | CHCP

 NCMA refers to Nationally Certified Medical Assistant and is administered by the National Center for Competency Testing (NCCT).
 Like the RMA, work experience, completion of an accredited program, or military experience can all qualify a candidate to sit for the test.

-Medical assistants can also seek out specialty certifications.
-A specialty certification indicates that you have the knowledge and experience required to work in specialized environments and can help you move your career into the roles and practices you're most interested in.
-Specialty certifications exist in a variety of fields, including:
+Medical assistants can also seek out specialty certifications, sometimes referred to as SCMA.
+A specialty MA certification indicates that you have the knowledge and experience required to work in specialized environments and can help you move your career into the roles and practices you're most interested in.
+For instance, a pediatric medical assistant specialization like the SCMA-PD reflects specialized knowledge in working with young children and infants.

-One example of a specialty certification administered by Specialty Certified Medical Assistant (SCMA) is Specialty Certified Medical Assistant in Internal Medicine (SCMA-IM).
 Both new and experienced MAs can seek out specialty certification to demonstrate their competency in a specific area, improve their resume, and increase their likelihood of finding a job in the field they enjoy the most.
+Specialty certifications exist in a variety of fields, including:

-Which Certification Is Best?
+Which Medical Assistant Certification Is Best?

 Most employers will accept any of the four medical assistant credentials outlined above, as well as specialty certifications.
 In highly competitive environments, the CMA credential may be preferred because the eligibility requirements are more restrictive—work experience alone does not meet the requirements to sit for the exam.
 Likewise, RMA certification requires the most experience for those qualifying based on work experience only, making it an attractive qualification for employers.